happner/happn-3/README.md

       protocol: 'https',
       useCookie: true,
       cookieEventHandler: (event, cookie) => {
-        // event keys are:
-        // cookie-write: when the cookie is written to storage (only on client you have attached handler to)
-        // cookie-created: when there was no cookie and a new one has appeared (broadcasted to any browser client in the current window)
-        // cookie-expired: happens when your client has disconnected with deleteCookie:true (only on client you have attached handler to)
-        // cookie-deleted: happens when there was a cookie and it has been expired by a client (broadcasted to any browser client in the current window) if (event === 'cookie-write') console.log(`I wrote this new cookie on login: ${cookie}`);
+        if (event === 'cookie-write') console.log(`I wrote this new cookie on login: ${cookie}`);
         if (event === 'cookie-created') console.log(`Someone (maybe me) created a new cookie: ${cookie}`);
         if (event === 'cookie-expired') console.log(`I expired this cookie on disconnect: ${cookie}`);